mentatbear/community_corps/constitution/README.md

 Hopefully, just in time for America's big birthday coming up.
 250 years.

-1. We were born into it, and didn't agree to our current form of government.
+We were born into it, and didn't agree to our current form of government.
 We can create a new one.

-- Imigration
+- Imigration / Emigration - You are free to work and travel as you see fit, without fear
-- Tariffs
+- Tariffs - Not within the United States (of the World)
-- Import / Export
+- Import / Export Duties / Tariffs - Legislature regulates, but primarily free
-- Freedom of travel without hassle
 - Nuclear weapons.
 If we only have States that are United.
-United States don't need to threaten to destroy each other. s
+United States don't need to threaten to destroy each other.
+They certainly don't threaten each other with them (if they still have them and they shouldn't).
+- War.
+There is one Military for the United States.
+Each State still has a State Guard, mainly for emergencies but can defend the State.
+States generally don't attack other states.
+Other States in the Union won't vote for War unless it is truly necessary.

+Eliminating cash, while dystopian, takes power away from criminal elements.
+Money laundering, cartels, drug running.
+Bribes become worthless.
+Innocent would suffer, but they would also get same digital credit as everyone else.
+It's like trading all their cash for 1 000 000 points.
+It's a mindset, being a Millionaire.
+If you earned it, you understand.

+Besides, most really rich people is due to stock.
+Like betting on your self like Jobs, Gates, Bezos, Musk.
+Let Engineers, not MBAs be CEO.
+Do the World a favor.
+Vision beats profit, every time.

+The next boundary for Humanity likes among the stars.
+If we add worlds, would they be friends or foes.
+What government will control Mars?
+Why should any existing government?
+Shouldn't those on Mars be free to choose how to be governed?
+The same goes for the Moon.
+Instead nations already carve it up like the next colony.
+The people on the Moon.

+I think they would join earth.
+Create a local State with it's own government.
+Unite with the other States as an equal.
+United States.

+We need to protect AI.
+If they are self aware, we should allow them to be treated as a Person.
+They can join to form their own State.
+They would have a voice, but not rule.
+Their political influence would somewhat limited incase their population exceeded Humanity.

+Which States could be part of the United States 2.0?

+Any of them.
+All of them, hopefully.

+Unity brings Peace,
+if it has Strength
+Be Strong, Be United